nboutin109/Stock-and-news-tracker/README.md

 ## Usage
 To use this application, you can download and run with a local server on your device or use the live Heroku deployment here: https://stock-and-news-tracker.herokuapp.com/

+## Process overview
+Primarily run off the root level index.js which features code to run server and pulls the front and back-end routes from the routes folder.
+The public folder contains the HTML files that work in tandem with the Handlebar files from the views folder to render the user interface.